RikudouSage/DynamoDbCachePsr6Bundle/README.md

 Your converter is now automatically registered in the converter system and will be used whenever you try to save an instance of `MyCacheItem`.

+> If you don't use autoconfiguration, tag your service with `rikudou.dynamo_cache.converter`

 The default converter which will be used as last option can convert all `CacheItemInterface` objects but has no way to get the expiration date since the interface doesn't provide such information.